cvlong/sfparks/README.md

 #### Adding favorites
 If a user is logged in, they can access or update their favorite parks through the pop-up window, which appears when hovering over a park marker on the map.
 To add or change a favorite, a user can toggle the favorite button; this event will:
 - Dynamically update the button’s CSS class as a UI indicator that the state has changed,
-- Send an Ajax request serialized as JSON to the server to update the database (changing the park’s 'favorite' value for the specific user),
+- Send an AJAX request serialized as JSON to the server to update the database (changing the park’s 'favorite' value for the specific user),
 - Rewrite GeoJSON object’s properties, and re-renders the layer onto the map with this updated data source (so the next time the user hovers over the park, the pop-up shows the correct state of the user’s favorite).

 ### <a name="next"></a>Next steps & improvements